 - a.
-Cervix mucopurulent or frankly purulent cervical discharge, redness, and friablity. - b.
+Cervix mucopurulent or frankly purulent cervical discharge, redness, and friability. - b.
 Urethra purulent discharge, possibly phimosis and swelling, tender inguinal adenopathy. - c.
 Rectum purulent exudate (clinicians should use anoscope for proper rectal examination). - d.
+Pharynx rarely redness, exudate, adenopathy (most have no signs of infection and when present are nonspecific). - e.
+Conjunctivitis profuse purulent discharge, conjunctival edema, lid swelling and tender preauricular adenopathy - f.
+DGI see section F below.

+3. Laboratory and screening

-Pharynx rarely redness, exudate (most have no signs of infection and when present are nonspecific). - e.
-DGI see section F below. - 3.
-Laboratory - a.
-A Gram stain of the discharge should be done and the discharge should be streaked on a modified Thayer-Martin (MTM) plate for GC culture. - b.
-A nucleic acid amplification test (NAAT) is the preferred screening test for genital gonorrhea infection and can be performed from urine, vaginal, urethral or cervical samples.
-In women, a self-collected or provider-collected vaginal swab is the specimen of choice.
+- a.
+A Gram stain of the discharge should be done, and the discharge should be streaked on a modified Thayer-Martin (MTM) plate for GC culture. - b.
+A nucleic acid amplification test (NAAT) is the preferred screening test for genital and extragenital gonorrhea infection and can be performed from urine, vaginal, urethral, cervical, oropharyngeal, and anorectal samples.
+In persons with a cervix, a self-collected or provider-collected vaginal swab is the specimen of choice.
 A urine specimen can be tested if there is a tampon in place or the patient is unwilling or unable to have a vaginal swab collected.
+FDA has approved the Aptima® NAAT platform for clinician collected specimens from the rectum and pharynx.
+Data support patient-collected specimens at these sites as being equal in performance to clinician-collected specimens.
+Pharyngeal screening is recommended for cisgender men, transgender men, and transgender women who perform fellatio, and rectal screening is recommended for cisgender men, transgender men, and transgender women who report receptive anal sex.
+See current clinic guidelines for specific recommendations regarding indications for pharyngeal and rectal GC screening, including in populations not mentioned above. - c.
+Rapid RT-PCR using the Cepheid GeneXpert (GXP) is an alternative to NAAT for molecular diagnosis of Neisseria gonorrhea and Chlamydia trachomatis.
+Results are available in 90 minutes from the time clinical samples are loaded into the cycler.
+FDA has approved GXP for diagnosis of GC and CT in urine, and clinician collected vaginal, endocervical, oropharyngeal, and rectal swabs.
+SFCC validated the assay for patient collected vaginal, rectal, and oropharyngeal swabs.
+See current clinic protocols for when to use NAAT vs GXP for detecting GC and CT at SFCC.

-Labs that have met CLIA requirements and validated gonorrhea NAAT testing from extragenital sites can perform a gonorrhea NAAT test on an orophraryngeal or rectal sample.
-Pharyngeal screening is recommended for men who report oral receptive sex (i.e., performed fellatio) and rectal screening is recommended for specific recommendations regarding indications for pharyngeal and rectal chlamydia screening. - 4.
-Diagnostic Criteria - a.
-Isolation of N. gonorrhoeae from sites of exposure (e.g., urethra, pharynx, endocervix, rectum) by culture or NAAT. - b.
-Gram stain should be performed to evaluate all discharges.
-The sensitivity of Gram stain of urethral discharge in men is near 95%.
+- a.
+Isolation of N. gonorrhoeae from sites of exposure (e.g., urethra, pharynx, endocervix, rectum, conjunctiva) by culture, NAAT, or GXP, or from urine by NAAT or GXP. - b.
+Gram stain should be performed to evaluate all discharge from the rectum or urethra.
+The sensitivity of Gram stain of urethral discharge from the penis is near 95%.
 The endocervical Gram stain has a sensitivity of approximately 50%, and a specificity of 95%.
+A negative cervical or rectal Gram stain for gonorrhea should not be used to rule out infection at these sites.
 In persons attending City Clinic who have a Gram stain showing Gram-negative intracellular diplococci, there is a high positive predictive value and such persons should be treated for GC.
 Gram stain of the oropharynx is not advised because of the plethora of other pharyngeal bacteria of the Neisseria family that will stain similarly to N. gonorrhoeae.

 a.
-Uncomplicated Cervicovaginal, Urethral or Rectal Infection
+Uncomplicated Cervicovaginal, Urethral, Rectal or Pharyngeal Infection